daattali/beautiful-jekyll/_posts/2018-09-24-meditation.md

 Like many other Vipassana meditation centers, the center I applied for was outside of any major city centers with easy access by public transit.
 I joined a workshop in the [Dhara Dhamma Center][link-vipassana-logistics] in Shelbourne Falls, Massacchussets.
 There are course available [all over the world][link-vipassana-locations].
 The page on [logistics][link-vipassana-logistics] from the Dhara Dhamma Center website had many resources to help people attend.

-My specific preparation:
+Preparation:

-1. I emailed a few people to see carpool logistics (though didn't hear back from any one by email).
+1. Getting there: I emailed a few people to see carpool logistics (though didn't hear back from any one by email).
+I looked at a bus route that could take me to a nearby town, where I could either taxi or walk to the center.
+A one-way trip would require a transfer in Springfield and navigating another short car trip from Greenfield (the closest city to the center).
+I looked into taking a shared taxi with the NYC Taxi Company.
+The price was marginally more expensive than taking multiple buses.
+A bonus was meeting others who were also heading towards the workshop.
-2. I looked at a bus route that could take me to a nearby town, where I could either taxi or walk to the center.
-A one-way trip would require a transfer in Springfield and navigating another short car trip from Greenfield (the closest city to the center)
+2. Packing: The center sends you a packing list by email.
-3. Finally, I looked into taking a shared taxi with the NYC Taxi Company.
-The price was marginally more expensive than taking multiple buses, without taking into account
+3. Advice!
+I asked for advice on Facebook.

 ![Meditation question on FB "Folks—I'm joining a 10 day silent meditation retreat soon.
 I'd love your recs on how to have a great experience.
 Thank you!"][image-fb-question]
 <p class="text-muted">I hoped to source good knowledge from a hive brain.
 I sought out friends' advice on Facebook.</p>